domoritz/vis-csp/README.md

 # Visualization constraints

 Visualization constraints expressed with Answer Set Programming (ASP) [using the Potassco tools](http://potassco.sourceforge.net/).
+This project is a precursor of [Draco](https://github.com/uwdata/draco).

 Run it with aspirin